Top Mobile Ad Networks (2022)

-According to eMarketer, it’s expected that $16 billion will be spent on mobile video ads in the US during 2019.
-They predict that number to reach $25 billion by 2022.
+According to eMarketer, $16 billion was be spent on mobile video ads in the US two years ago.
+They predict that number to reach $25 billion by the end of 2022.

 As the name implies, OfferWall advertising provides offers.
 These offers are meant to drive engagement.
 For example, a mobile gaming app could have OfferWall ads that promotes other games from the same developer.

 In addition to the types of ads available, there are different business models for buying and selling mobile ads.
 I’ll explain the top five models.

 With CPC ads, the advertiser gets charged each time someone clicks on their ad.
 This model is better for advertisers because they only get charged when a consumer is interested enough to make a click.

 From a seller’s perspective, CPC can be a bit risky.
 Publishers are potentially giving away impressions for free with this model.

 Advertisers are only charged when clicks turn into an app install with the CPI model.
 This is one of the most important metrics for marketers to track.
 App installs can translate to customer acquisition costs, and ultimately determine the ROI for these ads.

 CPA is similar to CPI, but it’s a bit more advanced.
 Advertisers are charged for certain actions, such as signing up for something, submitting a form, subscribing, or making an in-app purchase.